> Canadian Packaging Labelling Law | CANADIAN COMPETITION LAW

 Archives

-In addition to the general misleading advertising and other marketing related provisions of the federal Competition Act, the Competition Bureau (Bureau) also has jurisdiction over the following three specific federal marketing and labelling statutes: the Consumer Packaging and Labelling Act, the Precious Metals Marking Act and the Textile Labelling Act.
+In addition to the general civil and criminal misleading advertising and other marketing related provisions of Canada’s federal Competition Act, the Competition Bureau also has jurisdiction over the following three specific federal marketing and labelling statutes: the Consumer Packaging and Labelling Act, the Precious Metals Marking Act and the Textile Labelling Act.

 In general, these three federal packaging and labelling statutes prohibit false or misleading representations relating to pre-packaged consumer products, textiles and apparel and precious metals goods.